elixir-europe/rdmkit/pages/contribute/working_with_git.md

     cd rdmkit

-To run the website locally, you can either use [Docker](https://www.docker.com/) or use Jekyll directly after installing various dependencies.
+To run the website locally, you can either use {% tool "docker" %} or use Jekyll directly after installing various dependencies.

 ### Run using Docker